 Denise Bell (Office of Assessment and Research)

 Dates and Deadlines

-The IRB Committee meets as often as once a month during the academic year and as needed in the summer to review protocols and conduct other business.
-Protocols can be submitted at any time electronically to email@example.com.
+Protocols can be submitted at any time electronically to firstname.lastname@example.org.
 Review is handled as expeditiously as possible.
-You may not begin using human subjects in your research until the IRB has approved, or your protocol declared it to be exempt.
+The IRB Committee meets as often as once a month during the academic year and as needed in the summer to review protocols and to conduct other business.
+Please submit protocols at least one week before a scheduled meeting if your protocol may require full committee review.
+Exempt and expedited reviews occur on a rolling basis.
+You may not begin using human subjects in your research until the IRB has approved your protocol or declared it to be exempt.